 You’ll remain upright for up to 60 minutes.
 In most cases, the test is over in 30 to 45 minutes.

-Any medications used during the test should leave your system within 15 minutes.
-If you were told to skip daily medications before the test, ask if you should start taking them again.
+Any medicines used during the test should leave your system within 15 minutes.
+If you were told to skip daily medicines before the test, ask if you should start taking them again.
 You’re likely to be sent home right away.
 It’s a good idea to have a friend or family member drive.
 If you fainted during the test, you may want to rest for a few hours once you’re home.

 Let the doctor or technician know if you notice:

-Sweating or lightheadedness
+Sweating, dizziness, or lightheadedness